MunGell/awesome-for-beginners/README.md

 > [!TIP]
 > All links open in the same tab.
 If you want to open in a new tab, use `Ctrl + Click` (Windows/Linux) or `Cmd + Click` (Mac).
+> Ctrl+F to search by language or project name!

 ## Table of Contents:

 ||Languages|